 Offerings.
 The 423 Component of the ESPP is intended to qualify as an employee stock purchase plan under Section 423 of the Code.
 The administrator may specify offerings under the 423 Component with a duration of not more than 27 months and may specify one or more shorter purchase periods within each offering.
 For the Non-423 Component, the administrator may specify offerings, and purchase periods within each offering, as determined by the administrator.
 Each offering will have one or more purchase dates on which shares of Common Stock will be purchased for the employees who are participating in the offering.
 The administrator, in its discretion, will determine the other terms of offerings under the ESPP.
-The administrator has the discretion to structure an offering so that if the fair market value of a share of Common Stock on any purchase date during the offering period, then that offering will terminate immediately, and the participants in such terminated offering will be automatically enrolled in a new offering that begins immediately after such purchase date.
+The administrator has the discretion to structure an offering so that if the fair market value of a share of Common Stock on any purchase date during the offering period is less than or equal to the fair market value of a share of Common Stock on the first day of the offering period, then that offering will terminate immediately, and the participants in such terminated offering will be automatically enrolled in a new offering that begins immediately after such purchase date.

-A participant may not transfer purchase rights under the ESPP other than by will, the laws of descent and distribution, or as otherwise provided under the ESPP
+A participant may not transfer purchase rights under the ESPP other than by will, the laws of descent and distribution, or as otherwise provided under the ESPP.